karimayachi/knockout-firestore/Readme.md

 ```shell
 npm i knockout-firestore
 ```
-You Knockout and Firebase are **not** installed as dependencies.
+Knockout and Firebase are **not** installed as dependencies.
 You have to install them seperately.
 This way, you're free to load the Firebase API as you wish, e.g. through the Firebase Reserved Hosting URLS ([Load Firebase SDKs from reserved URLs](https://firebase.google.com/docs/hosting/reserved-urls#add_scripts_for_reserved_urls))

 ### CDN